hedi0/manga_siteweb/README.md

 2. Ensure your codeadheres to the established code style.
 3. Write clear,  commit .
 4. Submit a Pull  (PR) to the `main` branch of  original repository.
-5. Provide a detailed  of your changes in the PR,  any relevant issue numbers.
+5. Provide a detailed  of your changes in the PR,  any relev
-6. Be responsive t